alvinqingxing/homepage/README.md

-## Alvin is learning to code
+## Alvin is a writer and a former educator

-Alvin Lim is currently learning to code.
-He is a writer and a former educator.
+He received his Ph.D. in Political Science from the University of Hawaii at Manoa in 2011, and he has taught at Pannasastra University of Cambodia, the University of Hawaii at Manoa, and the American University of Nigeria.

-Alvin received his Ph.D. in Political Science from the University of Hawaii at Manoa in 2011, and he has taught at Pannasastra University of Cambodia, the University of Hawaii at Manoa, and the American University of Nigeria.
 [His publications](https://alvinlim-writer.com/) include *Cambodia and the Politics of Aesthetics* (Routledge 2013) and *China and Southeast Asia in the Xi Jinping Era* (Lexington Books 2019).

 ### Coding Projects